The stochastic evolution of an infinite population with logistic-type interaction: Constructing the Markov Process: Auxiliary Models

 At the same time, by \eqref{z33a} and similarly as in \eqref{X19}, see also \eqref{0d}, we conclude that

 which by \eqref{u9} yields the validity of \eqref{u3} with $C = n \|b\| \langle \psi \rangle$.
 Now the proof follows by Proposition \ref{g1pn}. \end{proof}

 Lemma \ref{7lm} establishes the existence of the transition function \eqref{f20}.
-It is streightforward that $p^\sigma_t$ defined in this way satisfies the standard conditions and thus determines finite dimensional distributions of a Markov process, see \cite[pages 156, 157]{EK}.
-The next step is to prove that such processes have cadlag versions.
+It is straightforward that $p^\sigma_t$ defined in this way satisfies the standard conditions and thus determines finite-dimensional distributions of a Markov process; see \cite[pages 156, 157]{EK}.
+The next step, see Sect.
+7, is to prove that such processes have cadlag versions.